infobsmi/b33s/docs/logging/README.md

 NOTE: `http://endpoint:port/path` is a placeholder value to indicate the URL format, please change this accordingly as per your configuration.

-MinIO also honors environment variable for HTTP target Audit logging as shown below, this setting will override the endpoint settings in the MinIO server config.
+B33S also honors environment variable for HTTP target Audit logging as shown below, this setting will override the endpoint settings in the B33S server config.

 ```
 export MINIO_AUDIT_WEBHOOK_ENABLE_target1="on"